peterthehan/discord-emoji-log-bot/README.md

 }
 ```

-> `sheetId` is the ID of the Google Sheets document found in the URL: `https://docs.google.com/spreadsheets/d/SHEET_ID_FOUND_HERE/edit`
+> `sheetId` is the ID of the Google Sheets document found in the URL: `https://docs.google.com/spreadsheets/d/SHEET_ID_FOUND_HERE/edit`.
+If you don't have or care for a `production` and `development` environment, set them to the same value.

 > `channelsToIgnore` are the channels the bot will not log user emoji usage from.